 The guide is separated into the following sections:

 Newly created apps are set to development mode.
 Development mode gates access to your app to prevent any features from leaking to the public until you are ready to go live.

-Next you will need to set up access to your app via Roles.
+Next you should set up access to your app via Roles.
 Users that have been placed in a Role will have access to your app, as designated by the specific roles below.

 The Facebook App Dashboard supports 4 different roles: